Home /Blog / Essential Items for a More Comfortable Day on the Water

 What to Look For:

-- Material.
-Closed-cell foam is buoyant and waterproof.
-Gel cushions provide superior pressure relief (but may absorb water if not properly covered).
-Inflatable cushions mean you can adjust for firmness but are susceptible to punctures.
+• Material: Closed-cell foam is buoyant and waterproof.
+Gel provides superior pressure relief but may absorb water.
+Inflatable cushions are adjustable but susceptible to punctures.

-- Thickness and Density: The cushion should be thick enough to provide real comfort without being so bulky that it affects your center of gravity or paddling posture.
+• Thickness and density: Enough cushion to provide real comfort without raising your center of gravity or affecting paddling posture.

 Top Picks:

-- Native Watercraft Kayak Kushion - Lightweight, durable and secure, the Kayak Kushion does exactly what you want it to.
-Just throw it in your kayak seat and paddle away.
-Your back will thank you later.
+2. Native Watercraft Kayak Kushion — Lightweight, durable, and secure.
+Drop it in your seat and go.
+Your back will thank you.

 5. UV Protective Gear